dotenv-org/dotenv-org.github.io/docs/integrations/docker-compose/express.md

 dotenv://:key_1234@dotenv.org/vault/.env.vault?environment=production
 ```

-Set it for Docker run.
-The important part here is the `-e` flag.
+Set it for docker-compose up.

 ```
-$ docker build -t docker-express . && docker run -e DOTENV_KEY="dotenv://:key_1234@dotenv.org/vault/.env.vault?environment=production" --rm -it -p 8080:8080 --init docker-express
+$ NODE_ENV=production DOTENV_KEY="dotenv://:key_1234@dotenv.org/vault/.env.vault?environment=production" docker-compose up
 [dotenv-vault-core@0.3.0][INFO] Loading env from encrypted .env.vault
 Running on port 8080
 ```

 That's it!

-Commit your changes to code and deploy your Docker image to your infrastructure.
+Commit your changes to code.

-When Docker runs, it will recognize the `DOTENV_KEY`, decrypt the .env.vault file, and load the production environment variables to your node process inside of Docker.
+When docker-compose runs, it will recognize the `DOTENV_KEY`, decrypt the .env.vault file, and load the production environment variables to your node process inside of Docker.
 If a `DOTENV_KEY` is not set (like during development on your local machine) it will fall back to regular dotenv.

 It worked if you see the message 'Loading env from encrypted .env.vault'.

 {% include helpers/screenshot.html url="https://res.cloudinary.com/dotenv-org/image/upload/v1666199740/Screen_Shot_2022-10-19_at_10.14.18_AM_zsnosk.png" %}

+ProTip: If docker-compose seems cached on old code it probably is.
+Run `docker-compose build --no-cache` to rebuild it.